somaaazzz/quiz/README.md

 # first hackathon project at TreeHacks!

-This is my first hackathon joined with Ashley who is my classmate in UC Berkeley.
-We made a quiz focuses on environmental protection, so that people are aware of environmental crisis that we are facing right now.
+We made a quiz focusing on environmental protection so that people are aware of the environmental crisis.
+We used react, chakra-ui, we never used these before, so we learn while we code.
+The whole process of making something scratch was hard, but It was fun and so much learning at the same time.